 06 of 08

 This is the roomiest cage intended for rats—virtually a palace at 30 inches by 18 inches by 60 inches.
 It features seven levels, six ramps, four balconies, and two full floors.
 A solid black pan forms the floor of the cage.
-It is available in galvanized and powder coated metal.
+It is available in galvanized and powder-coated metal.
 While more expensive, it is quite reasonable for such a huge cage.

 07 of 08

 These are a unique way to convert old fish tanks into great rat cages.
 The unit sits on top of aquariums with a ladder to connect the aquarium to the levels of the wire cage.
 The two-story toppers (available for either 10- or 20-gallon tanks) would convert relatively small tanks into spacious three-story cages.
-A major advantage to this style is that you can provide a nice thick layer of bedding that your rats will have a hard time kicking out all over your floor.
+A major advantage of this style is that you can provide a nice thick layer of bedding that your rats will have a hard time kicking out all over your floor.

 08 of 08

 Another inexpensive selection from Martin's, this cage is getting a little on the small size for a pair of rats at 24 inches by 14 inches by 24 inches.
 However, there are two small balconies with ramps that help provide extra floor space and exercise opportunities.
 A 3-inch drop-in pan helps contain the bedding.
-The cage is available in galvanized or powder coat finishes, with an optional flip top lid.
+The cage is available in galvanized or powder coat finishes, with an optional flip-top lid.